Hixson–Lied College of Fine and Performing Arts: Glenn Korff School of Music

-In 1894, University of Nebraska chancellor James Hulme Canfield created a music conservatory under the direction of Willard Kimball, who was hired from Iowa College (now Grinnell College).
+In 1894, chancellor James Hulme Canfield created a music conservatory under the direction of Willard Kimball, who was hired from Iowa College (now Grinnell College).
 The University of Nebraska discontinued its official association with the conservatory in 1910, though Kimball operated it privately until his retirement in 1917.
 The school became a charter member of the National Association of Schools of Music in 1924.
 In 1930, the university purchased the conservatory, located just off-campus on the corner of 11th and R Streets, for $100,000 and officially established the School of Music.
 NU constructed a recital hall on the site of the conservatory in 1969 and named it after Willard Kimball, who died in 1939.
-Kimball Recital Hall remains in use; it can seat up to 850 patrons.
-The conservatory served as the headquarters for the School of Music until 1967, when the university constructed the Westbrook Music Building.
-It was named in honor of longtime School of Fine Arts director Arthur Westbrook.
+Kimball Recital Hall remains in use and seats up to 850 patrons.
+The conservatory served as the headquarters for the School of Music until 1967, when the university constructed the Westbrook Music Building, named in honor of longtime School of Fine Arts director Arthur Westbrook.

 The School of Music was dedicated in honor of Glenn Korff in 2013 following an eight-million dollar donation.
 Korff had graduated from NU in 1965 with a degree in chemistry; during his time at NU, he served as a set designer for the male musical ensemble Kosmet Klub.
 Korff died shortly after the school was renamed in his honor.
 In 2021, the University of Nebraska–Lincoln approved construction of a $75 million building to serve as the new home of the Glenn Korff School of Music.

-The University of Nebraska Cornhusker Marching Band (sometimes referred to as "The Pride of All Nebraska") is a part of the Glenn Korff School of Music, though many of the band's members are not students in the Hixson-Lied College of Fine and Performing Arts.
+The University of Nebraska Cornhusker Marching Band is a part of the Glenn Korff School of Music, though many of the band's members are not students in the College of Fine and Performing Arts.